TOPICS

 Profile

-Joined Recruit in 1988.
-Joined Toei Housing (currently a subsidiary of Iida Group Holdings) in 2006.
-Became the Representative Director and President of the company in 2007.
-Became a director of Iida Group Holdings in 2013.
-Became a Managing Director in 2019 and a Senior Managing Director in 2021.
-Current position since March 2022.
+Joined Recruit Co., Ltd. in 1988.
+Joined Toei Housing Co., Ltd. (currently a subsidiary of Iida Group Holdings) in 2006, and was appointed as its President and Representative Director in 2007.
+He has served as a Director of Iida Group Holdings since 2013, becoming Managing Director in 2019, and Executive Managing Director in 2021.
+He has been in his current position since March 2022.

-Yutaka Amao (Director, Research Center for Artificial Photosynthesis)
+Yutaka Amao (Professor and Director, Research Center for Artificial Photosynthesis, Osaka Metropolitan University)

-Doctor of Engineering.
-Graduated from the graduate school of Tokyo Institute of Technology in 1997.
-The areas of expertise include nanotechnology, materials science, green and sustainable chemistry, and environmental chemistry.
-After serving as a researcher at the National Aerospace Laboratory of Japan (currently JAXA) and as an associate professor at Oita University, joined the Research Center for Artificial Photosynthesis in 2013.
-Became the director in 2015.
+Holds a Ph.D. in Engineering.
+Graduated from the Graduate School of Tokyo Institute of Technology in 1997.
+His research fields include nanotechnology/materials, green sustainable chemistry, and environmental chemistry.
+After working as a researcher at the National Aerospace Laboratory of the Science and Technology Agency (currently Japan Aerospace Exploration Agency, JAXA) and as an Associate Professor at Oita University, he joined the Research Center for Artificial Photosynthesis in 2013.
+He assumed the position of Director in 2015.

-Shigeyuki Minami (Specially Appointed Professor, Research Center for Artificial Photosynthesis)
+Shigeyuki Minami (Specially Appointed Professor, Research Center for Artificial Photosynthesis, Osaka Metropolitan University)

-Doctor of Engineering.
-Graduated from the Graduate School of Engineering at Osaka City University (now Osaka Metropolitan University) in 1972.
-The areas of expertise include manufacturing technologies (mechanical, electrical, and chemical engineering), power engineering, and planetary science.
-Exhibited an artificial aurora generator at the Osaka Pavilion of the 2010 Shanghai World Expo.
-A groundbreaking hydrogen-powered propulsion system was realized for the first time globally in 2019.
+Holds a Ph.D. in Engineering.
+Graduated from the Graduate School of Engineering, Osaka City University (currently Osaka Metropolitan University) in 1972.
+His expertise spans manufacturing technology (mechanical, electrical, electronic, and chemical engineering), power engineering, and space and planetary science.
+He exhibited an "Artificial Aurora Generator" at the Osaka Pavilion during the 2010 Shanghai Expo.
+In 2019, he became the first in the world to successfully develop and implement a hydrogen-driven propulsion ship system utilizing a completely new method.

 Article source: Osaka Metropolitan University ✕ Expo 2025 Osaka-Kansai